Musicoin/MCIPs/MCIPS/mcip-3.md

 Abstract
 --------

-Based on the [[https://medium.com/@musicoin/roadmap-of-musicoin-blockchain-4a65620fefce |roadmap of $MUSIC]], we are going to make $MUSIC blockchain more useful to boost real world demands.
+Based on the [Roadmap of $MUSIC](https://medium.com/@musicoin/roadmap-of-musicoin-blockchain-4a65620fefceroadmap), we are going to make $MUSIC blockchain more useful to boost real world demands.
 Universal Basic Income(UBI) is the core idea in "Heal the world"(v2.0).
 This approach will insert a reservoir to be used to pay music by blockchain as a basic benefit to global listeners.
 This policy is a proactive method to stimulate the whole music economy.

 Motivation
 ----------